Voldemalort/token-factions/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### libWrapper
+### colorsettings

-This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
+This module uses the [colorsettings](https://github.com/ardittristan/VTTColorSettings) library for wrapping settings module.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known issue

 - There is a incompatibility with the module [Foundry VTT Mount Up](https://github.com/p4535992/MountUp ) when i "Mount Up" a faction token the PIXI Graphic go in conlict and launch a exception is not a grave exception but is annoying

-- There is a incompatibility with the module [Perfect vision](https://github.com/dev7355608/perfect-vision ) when both module are active everything is broken, a simple soution on my side is disable the subfeature with pixy texture in favore of the solution with the border on the token (note if you use [Border-Control](https://github.com/kandashi/Border-Control) module this last one win on mine because is a ovveride )
+- There is a incompatibility with the module [Perfect vision](https://github.com/dev7355608/perfect-vision ) when both module are active everything is broken, a simple soution on my side is disable the subfeature with pixy texture in favor of the solution with the border drawing on the token (note if you use [Border-Control](https://github.com/kandashi/Border-Control) module that module win on mine because use a ovveride wrapper method)

-## Configuration
+## Configuration with Pixi Texture

 ![alt text](./docs/default-settings.png?raw=true)